altonoomy/Macropad_Hotkeys_Extended/README.md

 # Macropad_Hotkeys_Extended
 An extension of Adafruit Macropad_Hotkeys for the Macropad RP2040.
+Thanks to Adafruit for providing the original project code.
+It can be found [here](https://learn.adafruit.com/macropad-hotkeys/project-code).

 # Additions
 - Automatic macro switching.
 Macros now switch depending on the window focus.